 data-expapp-full-page-booking-form

-Step 3: Add the script tag to source the booking form js file
+Step 3: Include the script tag to import the booking form JavaScript file

-Now that you have the activator and base element for the booking form.
-The final piece is to bring in the actual javascript file that makes all this work!
+Now that you have added the activator button and base element for the booking form, the last step is to import the JavaScript file responsible for making everything function properly!

 <script src="https://widgets.experiencesapp.services/public/prod/widgets.js"></script>

-If you look closely you'll notice that it's picking up some of the same fonts and colors from your theme.
+Upon closer inspection, you'll notice that the booking form adopts some of the fonts and colors from your theme.

-After that you can add your own custom CSS to the product.experiences.liquid file.
-To do this you'll want to create a <style> tag on line 43 of the template directly underneath the link to our embedded.css file.
+Once you've completed the review, you can add custom CSS to the product.experiences.liquid file.
+To do this, create a <style> tag around line 43 of the template directly below the link to our embedded.css file.

-For example if you decided you wanted to change the primary button colors from blue to red you could add a snippet like the one below:
+For example, if you wish to change the primary button colors from blue to red, you can include a code snippet like the one below:

 <style>